ietf/Moderators/unprofessional-commentary.md

 **Threats of violence**

 This includes incitement of violence toward any individual, including encouraging a person to commit self-harm.
+This also includes posting or threatening to post other people’s personally identifying information (“doxxing”) online.

 **Personal attacks**